-- Roughly 20 hours of daytime birding in the SE priority block is completed. - 50% of reported bird species marked as "Confirmed'. - All accessible habitats within the priority block have been surveyed. - At least two (2) hours of nocturnal (nighttime) birding (see safety guidelines).
+- Roughly 20 hours of daytime birding in the SE priority block. - 50% of reported bird species marked as "Confirmed'. - All accessible habitats within the priority block have been surveyed. - At least two (2) hours of nocturnal (nighttime) birding (see safety guidelines). - At least three separate visits, spread out to document early and late breeders.